 The dementia brain has lost its internal clock.

 In a healthy brain, the circadian rhythm is a reliable system that signals the body and mind: it is day, be awake; it is night, sleep.
-The fading of daylight, the temperature drop, the quiet — these cues are processed and produce the behavioral and physiological responses of nighttime.
+The fading of daylight, the temperature drop, the quiet, these cues are processed and produce the behavioral and physiological responses of nighttime (see our guide on dementia night calling solutions).
 Sleep comes.

 In a brain with dementia, this system is damaged.
 The cues that signal "it is night" may not be processed correctly.
 The transition from sleep to wakefulness in the middle of the night may produce disorientation rather than calm.
-She wakes up, and she doesn't know if it's 3am or 7am.
-She doesn't know if she's slept or not.
-She may not know where she is.
-And the first thing she does when she is frightened and disoriented is reach for you.
+They wakes up, and they doesn't know if it's 3am or 7am.
+They doesn't know if they's slept or not.
+They may not know where they is.
+And the first thing they does when they is frightened and disoriented is reach for you.

 This is not willfulness.
-She is not choosing to wake you at 3am.
-Her brain woke her, confused her, and gave her no tool to self-regulate except the phone.
+They is not choosing to wake you at 3am.
+Their brain woke them, confused them, and gave their no tool to self-regulate except the phone.

 Why 3am Feels Different